donmccurdy/glTF-Transform/docs/INDEX.md

 ## Limitations

 glTF-Transform supports the complete glTF 2.0 core format, and some extensions.
 Most official Khronos Group extensions (those prefixed with `KHR_`) will be implemented on a rolling basis — pull requests are very welcome.
 Multi-vendor extensions (prefixed with `EXT_`) may be included on a case-by-case basis.
 Single-vendor extensions (any other prefix) are unlikely to be included directly in the project, although glTF-Transform does provide APIs to build and maintain implementations for those extensions externally.
-For any proposals, including questions or possible pull requests, please first review the [Contributing guidelines](/contributing.html).
-To learn more about
+For any proposals, including questions or possible pull requests, please first review the [contributing guidelines](/contributing.html).

 **Supported extensions:**